JasperRose Limited is committed to protecting and respecting your privacy and security of your personal information.

 - Personal data that you provide to us:

-JasperRose collect personal information from you to enable to us to provide you with the best service possible and so we contact you about relevant job opportunities and additional services that we offer.
+JasperRose collects personal information from you to enable us to provide you with the best service possible and so we contact you about relevant job opportunities and additional services that we offer.
 The ways you share your data with us may include:

 - Entering your details on the JasperRose website or via an application form/through registration;

 - Leaving a hard copy CV at a JasperRose event, external events or at our office;